 • The main ingredients in vaccines are antigens, which are small amounts of the bacteria or virus against which the person is being vaccinated.
 Antigens are the parts of the vaccine that encourage your immune system to create antibodies to fight against future infections.
 To make sure that the vaccines cannot cause the disease you are trying to protect against, the antigens are altered or weakened.
+In mRNA vaccines like the COVID-19 vaccines, the antigen is not a weakened virus or bacteria but a small piece of genetic material known as messenger RNA (mRNA).
+This mRNA provides instructions for your cells to produce a harmless piece of the spike protein found on the virus's surface, triggering an immune response that prepares your body to fight the actual virus if exposed.
 Like many of the foods we eat and beverages we drink, vaccines also contain a small amount of additional ingredients, and each has a specific, necessary function.
-These ingredients may be added to the vaccine to make it more effective, sterile and/or safe.
+These ingredients may be added to the vaccine to make it more effective, sterile, and/or safe.
 These additional ingredients have been studied and are safe for humans in the amount used in vaccines.